Study of Almost Half a Million People Finds There Is No Single “Gay Gene”

 A GWAS approach

-Andrea Ganna et al. used information from 470,000 research participants that had contributed DNA and provided self-report questions regarding their sexual behavior to large-scale research projects or direct-to-consumer genetic companies, such as the UK Biobank and 23andMe, Inc. Customers of 23andMe Inc. have the option to consent to partake in research, and so the sample used in the study have given their permission for their DNA to be analyzed.
+Andrea Ganna et al. used information from 470,000 research participants that had contributed DNA and provided self-report questions regarding their sexual behavior to large-scale research projects or direct-to-consumer genetic companies, such as the UK Biobank23andMe, Inc.

 Each person’s DNA was genotyped and the researchers used a genome-wide association study (GWAS) approach to: